dair-iitd/ECQA/generation/ReadMe.md

 ```bash
 ./get_stanford_models.sh
 ```
 Note: SPICE will try to create a cache of parsed sentences in ./spice/cache/.
 This dramatically speeds up repeated evaluations.
-The cache directory can be moved by setting 'CACHE_DIR' in ./spice.
-In the same file, caching can be turned off by removing the '-cache' argument to 'spice_cmd'.
+Caching can be turned off by removing the '-cache' argument to 'spice_cmd' in all the evaluation scripts.

 #### CIDEr
 CIDEr evaluation code is taken from [Consensus-based Image Description Evaluation (CIDEr Code)](https://github.com/vrama91/cider).
-First download their github repo:
+First clone their github repo in this folder:
 ```bash
 git clone https://github.com/vrama91/cider
 ```
-If you get unicode error, then go to the 'pyciderevalcap/tokenizer/ptbtokenizer.py' file, in the tokenize function of PTBtokenizer class, update the "prepare data for PTB Tokenizer" block  with this:
+During ruuning the evaluaton scripts, if you get unicode error, then go to the 'pyciderevalcap/tokenizer/ptbtokenizer.py' file in the cider folder.
+Then, in the tokenize function of PTBtokenizer class, update the "prepare data for PTB Tokenizer" block  with this code:
 ```bash
 if self.source == 'gts':
   image_id = [k for k, v in captions_for_image.items() for _ in range(len(v))]